Cohen says Trump knew about WikiLeaks email dump beforehand

 One Republican House member did more than just question Cohen's credibility.
 Florida Republican Matt Gaetz tweeted Tuesday that the world is "about to learn a lot" about Cohen and suggested he knew of disparaging information that could come out during the hearing.
 Gaetz later apologized and said he was deleting the tweet.

-Gaetz, a Trump ally who talks to the president frequently, is not a member of the committee that will question Cohen.
+Gaetz, a Trump ally who talks to the president frequently, is not a member of the committee that was questioning Cohen.

 Democrats have been alternately suspicious of Cohen and eager to hear what he has to say.
 Sen. Mark Warner, the intelligence panel's top Democrat, suggested in a brief statement to reporters outside Tuesday's interview that Cohen had provided important information.